Sumitchouhan774/UbuntuOs-Portfolio/README.md

 # Ubuntu-Style Portfolio

 🚀 **Ubuntu-Style Portfolio** is a personal portfolio website inspired by the Ubuntu OS.
-It features a movable sidebar, a dynamic about section, and interactive project showcases.
+It features a dynamic about section, and interactive project showcases.

 ## 🌟 Features